 Platini went on to play for AS Nancy-Lorraine, AS Saint-Etienne and Juventus.
-"I began by playing for the biggest club in the Lorraine region, went on to the biggest club in France and ended up with the biggest in the world", he often likes to say.
+"I began by playing for the biggest club in the Lorraine region, went on to the biggest club in France and ended up with the biggest in the world", he once said.

 In 1981, just as he did four years earlier against Bulgaria and just as he would four years later against Yugoslavia, Platini scored the crucial goal which ensured qualification to a major tournament.
-A sumptuous free-kick against Holland at the Parc des Princes in Paris sealed France's passage to the 1982 FIFA World Cup ™.
+A sumptuous free-kick against Holland at the Parc des Princes in Paris sealed France's passage to the 1982 World Cup.

 Platini was at the peak of his powers in 1984, leading the French to their first major international honour, on home soil, at the UEFA European Championship.
 Platoche, as he was now affectionately referred to by his countrymen, scored a record nine goals in five matches, including 'perfect' hat-tricks (a goal with either foot and one with his head) against Belgium and Yugoslavia.